trajano/app-ms/README.md

 There is a "ms-base" project that every microservice will be deriving from.

+There is a "ms-engine" project that provides the base microservice engine handlers.

 There is a "ms-common" project that every microservice will be needing in terms of encryption.
+This will provide an opinionated implementation that provides a higher level API and hides most of the details that are provided by the engine.